ubco-mds-2021-labs/dashboard1-group-e/doc/reflection-milestone2.md

 - Adding the option for the user to choose only a category (no sub-category) and the sum of the sales and profit for all sub-categories within this category is shown.

 - Adding the option for the user  to select multiple options for each dropdown and the results show an aggregate of the metrics (sales/profit) for this selection.

+- Make the plots more uniform (ex: same font for titles)

+- Adding a description for the dashboard and making it more obvious that the dropdowns below the map will eventually be global controls

+- Changing the logo (from Real Canadian Superstore to American Superstore)

 ## What we know is not working

-- to be determined
+- Callbacks to connect all the graphs together (i.e., when a user selects a state from the map, all the other graphs should be updated to reflect data of that particular state.
+Currently only the 3 cards above the map are linked and the rest of the plots show the sum for all the states).

 ## Limitations (what we can't improve but wished we could)